 However, the fact of the matter is that both these devices are very different – for the moment at least.
-They may well converge at some point in future, but today, e-readers and tablets are different gadgets.
+They may well converge at some point in the future, but today, ebook readers vs tablets should be treated as different gadgets.

 Ereader or Tablet

 Neither is it an “either/or” choice.
 You can decide to have one of each if you wish.
 It just depends upon your particular needs and, to some extent, on your budget.

 The main differences between ebook readers and tablets are driven by display technology.
 This leads to significant variances in some of the important features – such as battery life and price.
 If you’re in the market for a new portable electronic device, check out the information below.

 Hopefully, this will help you to decide which ereader is right for you – or maybe it will just help you decide which one to buy first!